The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 Work placements are an excellent way to demonstrate to potential employers your skillset, attitude and work ethic.
 While you are not guaranteed to secure a full time permanent position it is an opportunity to connect with, and impress, future employers.

-Can previous work experience be counted as a work placement in the Fellowship Program?
+Can previous work experience be counted as a work placement in the Fellowship by Training Program?

 You must complete your Work Placement once you have been accepted into the Fellowship Program.
 Previous work experience will not be counted as part of your work placement requirement.